Create solutions for society and the natural environment

 Water Engineers work across all aspects of the water cycle in natural and engineered systems.
 This includes ensuring the availability, management of clean water, flood management and stormwater systems, and coastal engineering.
 Geotechnical Engineering covers the design of anything that sits on, interacts with or goes through the ground.
 Transport Engineers aim to make transportation systems efficient, reliable, affordable and sustainable.
 They do this through areas such as network planning and modelling, safety, public transport analysis and environmental modelling.

 Water Engineering is an area of expertise at UNSW, we’re ranked 8th in World in Water Resources Engineering by the Shanghai rankings.
 We have our own Water Research Laboratory at our Manly campus and we conduct extensive research in the area especially around climate issues like erosion and flooding.
-Our school is first in Australia for Civil and Structural Engineering, and top ten in the world for Civil Engineering.
+Our school is first in Australia for Civil and Structural Engineering, and 16th in the world for Civil Engineering.

 Our academics are world leading experts in the areas of earthquake design, dam engineering, geothermal energy, rock mechanics, mine design and petroleum engineering to name a few.
 In this study area you’ll learn across a variety of areas including human factors in design, the impact of electric and autonomous vehicles, housing markets, environmental modelling and even epidemiology.